jkup/mastering-chrome-devtools/README.md

+# Introduction to Dev Tools, v3

-# Mastering Chrome DevTools
+Note: If you're looking for Mastering Chrome Devtools, v2:

 A web app for teaching people about Chrome DevTools.
-This is the website is the course materials for the [Learning Chrome Dev Tools Course](https://frontendmasters.com/courses/chrome-dev-tools-v2/) on Frontend Masters.
+This is the website and course materials for the [Introduction to Dev Tools, v3](https://frontendmasters.com/workshops/dev-tools-v3/) on Frontend Masters.

 ## How to use